mgoelzer/lotus_client_rs/README.md

 (See [examples/print-everything.rs](examples/print-everything.rs))

-This example searches the chain for all messages to or from the wallet address `t3wzcpwznw6dvl6x3beekspluvhdwh26h3tvmw5y2fychse7pr6xlsfmxuhsv6ki7r3pm6s7gxc65h52lgqfsa`:
+This example searches the chain for all messages to or from a wallet starting with prefix `t3`: `t3wzcpwznw6dvl6x3beekspluvhdwh26h3tvmw5y2fychse7pr6xlsfmxuhsv6ki7r3pm6s7gxc65h52lgqfsa`:

 ```
 use lotus_client_rs::blockanalyzer::{Message,iterate_over_blockchain};